giellalt/lang-hun/hun.md

- * LEXICON N_TETŐ__n  tetején
+Verbs
+Verbs in the Hungarian language are actions.

-Proper noun inflection
+Proper nouns
-The HUNGARIAN language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
-The Hungarian language verbs inflect in persons.

-Adjective inflection
+Proper nouns in the HUNGARIAN language are references to things.

+Pronouns
+Pronouns in the Hungarian language are references to things.

+Numerals
+Numerals in the Hungarian language are numbers.

+Adjectives
-The Hungarian language adjectives compare.
+Adjectives in the Hungarian language describe things.

+Prefixes
+Prefixes in the Hungarian language are bound to beginning of other words.

+Nouns
+Nouns in HUNGARIAN language are things.

+new code